movsb/tcp-over-bt/README.md

 ## Use Case

-SSH into a Linux machine, which is headless (e.g. Raspberry Pi Zero 2 W) or has a bad network configuration without using a Display Monitor.
+SSH into a Linux machine, which is headless (e.g. Raspberry Pi Zero 2 W) or has a bad network configuration, without using a Display Monitor.

 ## For Device